No peeling apples required to make Slow Cooker Applesauce! Perfect for those small apples.

 I have two beautiful apple trees in my yard.
 One gets gorgeous large apples similar to McIntosh apples, the other very small sized apples.
 So what is one to do with all those small apples?
-I hate seeing anything go to waste, but it is way too time consuming to core or peel these small apples.
+I hate seeing anything go to waste, but it is way too time consuming to peel these small apples.
 You could can them, but I’m not a big fan of canned apples.
 So I thought I would try something real simple, making applesauce in the slow cooker.

 Then using the handy cone and pestle my Mom gave, I mashed all the cooked apples through and viola, fresh, organic apple sauce!
-The sieve separated the seeds and skins from the apples, leaving terrific smooth applesauce.
+The sieve separated the skins from the apples, leaving terrific smooth applesauce.

 I prefer not to add any sugar or spices to my applesauce before freezing so I can use the applesauce in any recipe.
 But if you like, add cinnamon, cloves or nutmeg at the start of cooking the apples.
 You can also sweetened if desired with white or brown sugar, honey or maple syrup.
 Once done I like to store my applesauce in small 1 cup freezer bags for easy measuring for recipes.

 So instead of raking up all those apples and throwing them out, make some homemade Slow Cooker Apple Sauce.
 What a simple method to make pure, delicious applesauce.
-No peeling or coring and using the slow cooker makes it so easy!
+No peeling and using the slow cooker makes it so easy!
 Bonus – the house smells amazing!

 - 20-30 small ripe apples

-- ½ cup water
+- 1/2 cup water

-- 2 teaspoons cinnamon (optional)
+- 2 tsp cinnamon optional

-- Add ½ cup water.
+Add 1/2 cup water.

-- Cook on low for 4-5 hours, stirring after a couple of hours.
+Cook on low for 4-5 hours, stirring after a couple of hours.

-- Mash down with potato masher, then strain through cone and pestle strainer.
+Mash down with potato masher, then strain through cone and pestle strainer.

-- Place into freezer bags and freeze.
+Place into freezer bags and freeze.
 Refrigerate in jars if using within 4-5 days.